l0wc0ster/blog/ad_tricks.md

 ![Image](/img/ad_tricks/4.png)

 However, do not forget about the password policy in the domain, if it is installed then the brute-force method will block the target account.
-To query the **Account Lockout Policy**, you can run **network accounts / domain** command.
+To query the **Account Lockout Policy**, you can run **network accounts /domain** command.
 After successfully selecting the password, you will be able to use it to remotely log in with WINRM, SMB, LDAP services, or to load the registry tree using for example:

 ```
 reg.py -k apt.htb.local query -keyName HKU -s command